 • cancellation of less urgent elective surgery such as joint replacement and non-cancer cases (for example, cholecystectomy and transurethral resection of the prostate).

 - Hospital crowding seriously affecting the delivery of safe in-patient care can be experienced as:

-- boarding (A patient who occupies a borrowed bed is described as boarding) in clinically inappropriate services, interfering with the delivery of safe and effective care
+• boarding (patients admitted to nursed beds) in clinically inappropriate services, interfering with the delivery of safe and effective care